Seigō Nakano: Meeting with Hitler and Time in the IRAA

-During the February 26th Incident, Nakano excitedly took his sons to see the rebels from afar, believing the incident could spark a renovation, but as the revolt was crushed, so were Nakano's hopes.
+During the February 26th Incident, Nakano excitedly took his sons to see the rebels from afar, believing the incident could spark a revolution, but as the revolt was crushed, so were Nakano's hopes.
 With the start of the China War, however, he believed the conflict would be the chance needed to restructure Japan.
 Nakano enthusiastically supported the war, claiming that Chiang Kai-Shek was a puppet of the West.
 In December 1937, he had a personal audience with Benito Mussolini.
-In the next month, Nakano met with Adolf Hitler and Joachim Ribbentrop, where he told the German dictator that China's Nationalist Government was on its deathbed.
+In the next month, Nakano met with Adolf Hitler and Joachim von Ribbentrop, where he told the German dictator that China's Nationalist Government was on its deathbed.
 He also urged close cooperation with the Axis powers against the Anglo-American bloc.

 By this point, Nakano's pro-Nazi and pro-military rhetoric was beginning to earn him enemies in the diet.
 In 1939, Nakano would attempt to expand the Tōhōkai through a merger with the socialist Shakai Taishūtō.
 In recent years, the latter party had increasingly come to support the military and bureaucracy against the zaibatsus, making common cause through shared opposition to capitalism and supporting the China War.
 In the end, however, the merger would fail due to disagreements over the distribution of power and the two parties would simply agree to maintain friendly relations.
 On a visit to China that same year, the Seiyukai and Minseito attacked Nakano in the diet, eroding his support and forcing him to resign, though he would later be re-elected in 1942.